petrkrejcik/que-comemos-qwik/README.md

 - There is `useErrorBoundary()` but it's not documented so I don't know how error boundaries work
 - Component tests are intercepting `/api/auth` because this route is used to refresh token.
 But as we have a fake token in tests we don't need that.
 Even the route is not accessible because when running component tests we don't have express server running for listening on that path.

+## DB seeding
+- It's difficult to write tests without knowing what's stored in the database.
+It would be better to seed the DB in each test separately.
+  - When a test mutates the DB the change will stay there for subsequent test

+## Initializing emulators
+The `connectAuthEmulator` needs to be called directly after `getAuthFirebase`.
+There was an issue with Cypress that it cannot read ENV variables using `import.meta.env`.
+That's why I wanted to use a different entry point (`entry.ssr.emul.tsx`) when emulators should be enabled.
+That way I didn't need to use `import.meta.env` in the code but rather the specific entry point would initialize the emulators.
+Cypress E2E tests cannot handle when a tests imports a file that contains reference to an ENV variable using `import.meta.env.`.
+I want to use rest functions to seed DB that's why I want to import them in the tests.

 ## Auth
 - Login on the web via Firebase (Google provider)
 - Call `/api/auth` EP with `idToken` from Firebase
 - Stores custom cookie with custom token
 - When opening a page the custom token is passed (via cookie) and validated.
-If it's valid SSR will return page with user's content.
+If it's valid then SSR will return page with user's content.

 ## Group flow
 ### Assign group ID to a new user